 *The art centre is closed in case of an air raid alert.
 For safety reasons, the presence of parents is mandatory.
 Thank you for your understanding.

-From 4 to 6 June, we invite children and teenagers aged 10 to 14 to take part in the first course of our Summer School, titled ‘Between Objects and Spaces’.The course is authored and led by artist Daria Molokoiedova.
+From 18 to 20 June, we invite children and teenagers aged 10 to 14 to take part in the third course of our Summer School, titled Site-specific Art as a Conversation with the City.The course is authored and led by the artist Inga Levi.

 Classes will take place from Wednesday to Friday in the educational room on the 5th floor of the PinchukArtCentre.Sessions begin at 12:15 pm and each lasts for 1.5 hours.

-Please note that participants are expected to attend all three sessions.Participation is free of charge, registration is required: https://forms.gle/ShqHXJG5uM8YPkCb8
+Please note that participants are expected to attend all three sessions.Participation is free of charge, registration is required:https://forms.gle/KLoWQXAnjDmTbUnf8

 Classes will take place from Wednesday to Friday in the educational room on the 5th floor of the PinchukArtCentre.Sessions begin at 12:15 pm, and each will last for 1.5 hours.